Adelost/javascript-serialization-benchmark/README.md

 `pbf` convert cleanly to JavaScript without any detected remnats from the encoding process.

-`protobuf-js` (which also affects `Protobuf (mixed)`) contains some additional serialization remnants (such as type name) hidden in the prototype but should be mostly usable as a plain data object.
+`protobuf-js` (which also affects `Protobuf (mixed)`) contains serialization remnants (such as type name) hidden in the prototype of the decoded objects, but should behave as a normal plain JavaScript object for most purposes.

 `protons` should be usable as a data object but wraps all fields into getters/setters that could decrease performance.

 `google-protobuf` is wrapped in a builder pattern and need to be converted before it can be used and can introduce unexpected field renames.
 It is however free from metadata after the final conversion.